Pipelines (Basic): Create & View

 Note: This deletes all jobs linked to the pipeline.

-You can always find out which accounts have been added to a specific pipeline or to a stage in a pipeline:
+To find out which accounts have been added to a specific pipeline or to a stage in a pipeline:

-- Go to either the Clients or Jobs page of the Workflow section, then click on the FILTER button.
+- Go to the Clients or Jobs page of the Workflow section, then click on the FILTER button.

 You’ll then see a list of all client accounts that were added to the selected pipeline and/or stage.